RoySegall/Gizra/app/_posts/2014-11-17-behat-the-right-way.md

 Behat allows you to create a __clean interface__ to your system, without having your internal implementation leak out.
 Just like RESTful is doing, but for testing instead of REST API.

+## Headless Drupal

+As we are working on decoupled backend and frontend, we still want to have our code properly tested.

+A nice technique we've been using is installing the backend (Drupal) and frontend (AngularJS webapp) on the same Travis instance and running Behat tests on the frontend.
+By having the backend present we don't need to mock any data just for the frontend, as we already have some dummy migrated data as part of every installation profile.
+We use PhantomsJS ([here's](Testing of Javascript code is done with PhantomJS) a quick wiki on how to install it) along with Behat to test the frontend.

+For the brave, see our [.travis](https://github.com/Gizra/negawatt-server/blob/master/.travis.yml) configuration that runs both API and Javascript tests on our fully decoupled app.
+Note that the linked project is nowhere near ready, but it can still be valuable if you want to see how we got Travis to run our tests.

 ## CasperJS Vs Behat

-Testing of Javascript code requires using PhantomsJS ([here's](Testing of Javascript code is done with PhantomJS) a quick wiki on how to install it).
 @juampy from Lullabot has recommended in his [blog post](https://www.lullabot.com/blog/article/testing-front-end-casperjs) to use CasperJs to test JS.
-I think Behat could be better for this simple reason:
+I think I believe Behat could be better simply because it's easier to read.
+For example take this CasperJs code:

-In CasperJS tests are written by developers, and read by developers.
-In Behat, on the other hand, the tests MAY be read by your client as-well (I won't try to claim a client will write ones, as I don't believe it's the usually the case).

-No (typical) client will enjoy reading

 ```javascript
 casper.test.begin('Tests homepage structure', 7, function suite(test) {